-We could easily go down a veritable wormhole listing and discussing all of the bizarre beauty trends and treatments out there (anyone remember when breast milk or bird poop facials were a thing?)
+We could easily go down a veritable wormhole, listing and discussing all of the bizarre beauty trends and treatments out there (anyone remember when breast milk or bird poop facials were a thing?).
 In the same vein of odd skincare hacks, the praises of using Desitin (or diaper cream) as an acne treatment can be found all over the internet and social media, with many proponents claiming that it's the be-all and end-all secret to a clear complexion.
 But, how can a cream made for the rash on a baby's bottom be good for your face?
-And, bigger question, are all the purported acne-fighting benefits of diaper cream legit?
-Here, New York City dermatologist Marnie Nussbaum, Nava Greenfield of Schweiger Dermatology Group in New York City, and Michelle Henry, MD, Clinical Instructor of Dermatology at Weill Medical College explain.
-(Spoiler alert: It's all about zinc oxide, so we're going to focus on that ingredient for a minute, then get into the diaper cream part of things.)
+And, the bigger question is, are all the purported acne-fighting benefits of diaper cream legit?
+Here, experts explain.
+(Spoiler alert: It's all about zinc oxide, so we're going to focus on that ingredient for a minute, then get into the diaper cream part of things).

 Meet the Expert